Group Webpage

 Current Biology (2020)

-See also press coverage in La Marseillaise journal.
+See also our press coverage in La Marseillaise journal.

 - Adhesion-mediated heterogeneous actin organization governs apoptotic cell extrusion